cs107e/cs107e.github.io/collaboration.md

 course.
 Re-using your previous quarter's work is generally permissible as long as the work was your original, independent creation and the self re-use is clearly cited.
-A specific exception to this general rule is the final project (heap allocator) on which any re-use is expressly disallowed.
+A specific exception to this general rule is the final project on which any re-use is expressly disallowed.
 For the final project, a re-taking student must take a distinct approach from any previous submission and write new code and new documentation from scratch.
 Re-using the same design or borrowing